 This section introduces Attention Deficit Disorder (ADD) and Attention Deficit Hyperactivity Disorder (ADHD).
-The information explores how these may impact on a student's academic performance and participation in college life.
+The information explores how these may impact on a student's academic performance and participation in university life.
 Here, the main focus is to suggest ways in which you as a staff member can support students with ADD or ADHD in their role of being a student.

 - Difficulties that may be experienced by university students with ADHD